kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 I experience this too when I join new teams.
 I have a hard time figuring out how to engage and what I can offer.
-In this post, we'll look at possible causes and steps to overcome feeling anxious giving feedback when you're newer.
+In this post, we'll look at possible causes and steps to become more comfortable with giving feedback.

 Let's start with causes.
 In my experience, discomfort comes from: